How to Budget as a Couple

 Create a joint budget

-Collaborate heavily on categories: A common point of contention among couples is disagreements on how much should be spent where.
+Collaborate on categories: A common point of contention among couples is disagreements on how much should be spent where.
 They say $500 on groceries, and you say $350 — who’s right?
 Neither, what’s important is that you come together on a set amount you can both agree to, which may involve compromise on both sides.
-It might take a little bit of time (and spending) to nail down the right budgeting number.
+It might take a little bit of time (and spending) to nail down a realistic budgeting number.

 Joint accounts can make joint budgeting easier.
 “The easiest way to create and manage a joint budget is to have both partner's incomes go into a joint account and pay all expenses from that account.
 Then, the specific budgetary methodology can be whatever you agree on!
-Whether that's 50/30/20, FIRE savings strategy, or just a loose structure of fixed costs vs variable expenses,” says Matt Shapiro, Origin financial planner.
+Whether that's 50/30/20, FIRE savings strategy, or just a loose structure of fixed costs vs variable expenses,” according to an Origin financial planners.
 Some couples may want to only share joint expenses like utilities and groceries and will want the remaining income to be controlled at the individual level.
 This can be most easily handled by having a joint account and two individual accounts.

 Managing debt and savings as a couple